STV (TV channel): STV Central

 The STV studios in Glasgow were originally located in the former Theatre Royal in the Cowcaddens area of the city.
 The first programme broadcast by STV from the Theatre Royal studios was This is Scotland on 31 August 1957.
 In 1974, the company sold the Theatre Royal to Scottish Opera for conversion back to a full theatre and national opera house and moved into custom-built studios next door.
 The association with Cowcaddens ended in July 2006 when the station moved to new, smaller studios in Pacific Quay, alongside the Glasgow Science Centre.

-In Edinburgh, STV converted the Gateway Theatre in Leith Walk into colour studios during the mid-late 1960s – a facility which proved especially useful in 1969 when a fire gutted studio A at the Theatre Royal, killing two firemen.
+In Edinburgh, STV converted the Gateway Theatre in Leith Walk into colour studios during the mid-late 1960s – a facility which proved especially useful in 1969 when a fire gutted studio A at the Theatre Royal, killing a fireman.

 The Edinburgh studios later became a permanent production centre for Take the High Road before being closed in the early 1990s to save costs.
-STV's Edinburgh base now consists of smaller studios for local news and advertising operations.
-In April 2012, the Edinburgh operation was moved from George Street in the city centre to a new studio at Fountainbridge.
+A smaller news and advertising operation was established at George Street in the city centre, before moving to premises at Fountainbridge in 2012, from where regional news bulletins and the short-lived STV Edinburgh channel originated.
+In 2024, the Edinburgh studio was closed before moving again to Queensferry Road the following year.

 STV North

 STV North's Aberdeen headquarters moved to new smaller studios in the city's Tullos area in June 2003, vacating a converted tram depot that had been used since Grampian Television's launch in September 1961.
 Expansions to the Queen's Cross complex were made in 1983 and 1987 – the former as part of a £5 million investment into the company's technical facilities.

 Around the time of the station's launch, Grampian also established premises in Dundee, later moving to Albany House in 1980 and Harbour Chambers in 1998.
-In April 2008, a new Dundee studio for local news and advertising operations was opened in the Seabraes area of the city.
+In April 2008, a new Dundee studio for local news and advertising operations was opened in the Seabraes area of the city, before moving again to offices at the Dundee Technology Park in 2025.

 Grampian opened a base for local Highlands & Islands newsgathering in Inverness in 1983, situated in Huntly Street, which has since re-located to Stoneyfield Business Park.
 A studio complex in Stornoway was opened in 1993 to accommodate the expansion of the station's Scots Gaelic programming production.
 The studios closed in 2000 following the axing of the Gaelic news service, Telefios, but are now part of MG Alba which took over the site as its headquarters.

 Grampian also established secondary studios in Edinburgh during the late 1960s from where some of the station's light entertainment programming was produced.
 The studios were closed in 1969.